New South Wales AD60 class locomotive: Improvements

 Early trials established that the 14 LT bunker was insufficient to allow the locomotives to operate from Enfield to Goulburn resulting in the bunkers being enlarged to carry 18 LT.
 Ventilation of the cabs caused considerable concern.
 Consequently, the class was banned from working through single-line tunnels, this ban also being in response to the difficulty crews would have climbing out in the event of failure within such tunnels.
 Amongst attempts to improve cab ventilation, 6011 was experimentally fitted in September 1952 with a large tube along the front bunker and boiler to funnel air from the front of the locomotive into the cab.
 It was unsuccessful and was removed in 1955.
 Some improvement was obtained by running the locomotives bunker first.

 Owing to the length and noise of the locomotive, crews found difficulty in hearing warning detonators.
 To rectify the situation, tubes were fitted to convey the sound from the leading wheels to the cab.
 This mechanism can still be seen today on 6040 at the NSW Rail Museum.

 When it became apparent that the Garratts would see more service on main lines than on the lighter branch lines, it was decided to increase the tractive effort of a number of the class by enlarging the cylinder diameter and by altering the weight distribution by removing liners from the bogies.
-This increased the axleload on each of the driving wheels by approximately 2 LT with 30 locomotives treated.
+This increased the axle load on each of the driving wheels by approximately 2 LT with 30 locomotives treated.
 To distinguish these improvements the double plus sign ++ was painted after the number and they were nicknamed Super Garratts.
 These 30 were also fitted with dual controls for bunker first running and denoted DC.
 To accommodate them, 105 ft turntables were installed at Broadmeadow, Enfield and Werris Creek depots.